UCSolarCarTeam/Helios-Hermes/README.md

 ## Testing

-Testing the Schulich Delta Desktop Hermes is done with googletest and googlemock, the gmock and gtest header files need to be in your include path /usr/local/include or /usr/include.
+Testing the Schulich Epsilon Desktop Hermes is done with googletest and googlemock, the gmock and gtest header files need to be in your include path /usr/local/include or /usr/include.

 You must compile the library that has the definitions yourself.
 Meaning you need a `libgmock.a` archive file in the test directory in order to compile the tests.